crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 CLUSTERED INTO 1 SHARDS;
 ```

-The schema is an extension of what was introduced in the first article on the [Data Retention Delete DAG](https://community.cratedb.com/t/cratedb-and-apache-airflow-implementation-of-data-retention-policy/913).
+The schema is an extension of what was introduced in the first article on the {ref}`Data Retention Delete DAG <airflow-data-retention-policy>`.
 The `strategy` column allows switching between the previously introduced dropping of partitions (`delete`) and the now added reallocation (`reallocate`).
 For our `raw_metrics` table, we add a policy of transitioning from hot to cold nodes after 60 days:

 ```sql
 INSERT INTO doc.retention_policies VALUES ('doc', 'raw_metrics', 'ts_day', 60, 'storage', 'cold', NULL, 'reallocate');